 Studies have shown links between periodontal (gum) disease, heart disease and other health conditions.

-Researchers conclusions suggest that bacteria present in infected gums can become loose and move throughout the body through the bloodstream.
-Once bacteria reaches the arteries, they can irritate them in the same way that they irritate gum tissue causing arterial plaque, which can cause hardening and affects blood-flow.
+Researcher's conclusions suggest that bacteria present in infected gums can become loose and move throughout the body through the bloodstream.
+Once bacteria reaches the arteries, they can irritate them in the same way that they irritate gum tissue causing arterial plaque, which can cause hardening and affect blood-flow.

 Suppress the urge to avoid cleaning teeth that are sensitive to cold!
 Teeth that have suffered damage from gum disease will always be more sensitive to cold.
 Avoiding them only makes it worse.